 Money doesn’t solve all problems — SoftBank’s investment strategy has been to throw insane sums of money at companies in the hopes of supercharging them and creating behemoths.
 Its other investments have included the likes of Uber and Slack.
 But what we’re seeing is that a war chest alone isn’t enough if there isn’t also a solid strategy in place to grow and make money.

 Brandless could have been totally a fine business if it hadn’t raised so much money!
 But it wasn’t a billion dollar company.
 Once it took in all that cash, it had an obligation to grow sales fast while creating a profitable business and couldn’t do it.
-Amazon already has massive scale from customers paying for Prime and merchants paying commissions to sell to them.
+Amazon already sees massive efficiencies from millions of customers paying for Prime and merchants paying commissions to sell to them, not to speak of its money-printing AWS business.
+It could use that money to build out its own shipping infrastructure, and its scale to demand lower prices across the board.
 Brandless didn't have any of that, so it was always fighting an uphill battle.

 Other SoftBank investments have fared similarly.
 Wag, the dog walking app, has been floundering since it realized that — shocker, there just aren’t enough people in need of a dog walker to create a $1 billion company.The Wall Street Journal reported recently that basically nobody wants to make the mistake of investing in SoftBank's next fund.